snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_36-SendUIRequest.md

 end
 ```

-The XML below is the returned value.
+The XML below the example is the returned value.

 ```lua
 --Returned Value